protocol/research-website/content/posts/202004-decentralized-energy-project/index.md

 Right now, the energy grid is mostly communicating in one direction, and the optimization it's doing, insofar as we can call it that, is done centrally; locational marginal prices (LMPs) are a sort-of dual-decomposition solution at the transmission level.
 But as hardware becomes cheaper, as microgrids proliferate, and as smart meters get smarter, there will be more and more two-way communication on both the transmission and distribution aspects of the grid.
 That means -- with a little luck and a lot of elbow grease -- the grid will be able to use some of these more powerful ways of splitting up problems.

-(For a more formal description of primal and dual decomposition, and how layers themselves can be used for decomposition, we highly recommend the excellent paper by Chiang et al<sup>*8*</sup>.)
+(For a more formal description of primal and dual decomposition, and how layers themselves can be used for decomposition, we highly recommend the excellent paper by Chiang et al [8].)

 # Laminar hierarchical coordination